 Read More: Best Philosophical Movies of All Time

 12. The Gift (2015)

-With popularity of psychological thrillers in a domestic setting on the rise after the film ‘Gone Girl‘, here’s another overlooked thriller in the same genre.
+With the popularity of psychological thrillers in a domestic setting on the rise after the film ‘Gone Girl,’ here’s another overlooked thriller in the same genre.
 Whoever knew that our boy next door, Jason Bateman, the hilarious, bumbling Michael Bluth from ‘Arrested Development‘ could play a dark role with such a high degree of perfection?
-A brilliant film which starts off as a stalker type movie and slowly delves into darker territories.
+A brilliant film that starts as a stalker-type movie and slowly delves into darker territories.
 The lines between protagonist and antagonist are blurred.
-The Gift will have you feeling uneasy throughout its duration.
+‘The Gift’ will have you feeling uneasy throughout its duration.

-Directed by Joel Edgerton who also plays the supposed bad guy opposing Bateman’s character, it’s ultimately their distinctive, contrasting, and unpredictable behavioral traits that lend a hand in making a lot of this film’s progress ambiguous and indecipherable for the audience.
+Directed by Joel Edgerton, who also plays the supposed bad guy opposing Bateman’s character, it’s ultimately their distinctive, contrasting, and unpredictable behavioral traits that lend a hand in making a lot of this film’s progress ambiguous and indecipherable for the audience.
 We are really at a loss when it comes to guessing ourselves what will take place next.

 Read more: Most Confusing Movies